Military mom motivated to make positive life changes

 January 17 update

-The Rampollas were in New York to start their "New You Resolution" goals.
+Denise Rampolla was in New York last week, along with her husband, Pedro, to start on her "New You Resolution" goals.

-Denise Rampolla laid out a fitness plan with her trainer, who had her doing lunges and push-ups.
+She laid out a fitness plan with trainer Mary Holte, who had her doing lunges and push-ups.

 In addition to learning ways to stay in shape in the gym, Rampolla also met with Chef Billy from Cooking Light magazine, for tips on how to improve things in her kitchen.
 He suggested an easy and affordable lasagna recipe, which was music to Rampolla's ears.